cfengine/documentation/reference/promise-types/reports.markdown

 ### report_to_file

-**Synopsis**: The path and filename to which output should be appended
+**Description**: The path and filename to which output should be appended

 Append the output of the report to the named file instead of standard output.
 If the file cannot be opened for writing then the report defaults to the